Teeohbee/Teeohbee.github.io/_posts/2016-01-14-Reference-Vs-Value-Types-in-C#.md

 title: Reference Vs Value Types in C#
 ---

+The code below is pretty self explanatory right?
+We're creating a variable `a` of type integer and assigning it a value of 3. then creating another integer variable, called `b`, and assigning it a value of 4.
+Two integer variables, all good so far.

+On line 3 we perform another assignment of `a = b`, then go on to add 6 onto whatever integer is stored in `b`.
+Finally, we print the value of `a` to the console, what do we expect to see?

 {% highlight csharp %}
 int a = 3;
 int b = 4;